mhavey/marklogic/uml2es/examples/patient-hub/README.md

 Create DHF entities (like the original ones in the directory entities_fromDHFExample) by running this:

-./gradlew -b uml2es4dhf5.gradle -i uCreateDHFEntities -PmodelName=PatientHubUML -PentitySelect=all
+./gradlew -b uml2es4dhf5.gradle -i uCreateDHFEntities -PmodelName=PatientHubUML -PentitySelect=stereotype

 Confirm:
-- In entities directory of your gradle project are Admissions.entity.json, Diagnoses.entity.json, Labs.entity.json, Patients.entity.json
+- In entities directory of your gradle project are Admissions.entity.json and Patients.entity.json.
+These are the only entities designated xDHFEntity in the UML model.
+The other classes -- Labs, Diagnoses -- are not full-fledged DHF entities.

 ### Deploy Entities